rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

    The sample web-app from EDX simply says "Congratulations on pushing your first Cloud Foundry App".

+   ### Load Balancer

+   Many production environments have a load balancer in front of the requests coming into their network -- the entry point to the Cloud Foundry network.

+   The job of a hardware load-balancing device :

+   * Minimize network downtime
+   * Facilitate traffic prioritization
+   * Provide end-to-end application monitoring
+   * Provide user authentication
+   * Protect against malicious activity
+   * Mitigate denial-of-service (DoS) attacks.

+   Staging, functional testing, and development environments typically do not use a hardware device.
+   Instead, they will use <strong>HAProxy</strong> software to simulate the capabilities in software that the hardware device provides.

 0. View the HTML to the app runnning.
 For example: